“For thou art not a God that hath pleasure in wickedness: neither shall evil dwell with thee.”

 Contemplations:

-1. Lord, I know that sin wounds the conscience, which is one of the most damaging effects of sin, and especially continued disobedience.
-For the conscience will keep a remembrance of our wrongdoing, though it sleeps until you awaken it and call it into account.
+1. Wounding the conscience.
+Lord, I know that sin wounds the conscience, which is one of its most damaging effects, especially when disobedience continues.
+The conscience remembers our sin, though it sleeps until You awaken it and call it into account.
+Help me to repent swiftly so my conscience is cleared and my fellowship with You is restored.
+(Ps.
+51:10).

-1. The guilt of sin makes us attempt to hide from God as Adam did.
+2. Hiding in guilt.
+The guilt of sin makes us want to hide from God as Adam did.
 It causes gripping fear, as in Belshazzar.
 It brings despair as in Cain, Saul, and Judas.
+Lord, my sin drives me to fear and isolation, robbing me of Your joy.
+I plead for grace to face my guilt, confessing it before You, that Your mercy may cleanse and restore me to Your presence (1 John 1:9).

-1. Harboring sin in my heart immediately severs my fellowship with you, Lord.
+3. Severing fellowship.
+Harboring sin in my heart immediately severs my fellowship with You, Lord.
 It robs me of promised joy and peace.
 It creates turmoil in me that effects every corner of my life.
-And it will eventually destroy me if I do not soon repent and return to you.
+And it will eventually destroy me if I do not soon repent and return to You.
+Help me guard my heart, turning from sin to maintain communion with You (Ps.
+66:18).

-1. The terrible majesty of the holy God executes vengeance against all sin, rebellion, disobedience, and wickedness, including examples like casting the angels that rebelled with Satan out of heaven to the earth, driving Adam and Eve from the garden, and raining fire from heaven to destroy Sodom and Gomorrah.
+4. Facing Your judgment.
+The terrible majesty of a holy God executes vengeance against all sin, rebellion, disobedience, and wickedness, including examples like casting the angels that rebelled with Satan out of heaven to the earth, driving Adam and Eve from the garden, and raining fire from heaven to destroy Sodom and Gomorrah.
 His fearful and final judgment of all evil on the earth will occur when Christ returns with thousands upon thousands of glorious angels and saints in flaming fire to render vengeance to all who do not know God, to those who have trampled underfoot the blood of Christ.
+Lord, keep me mindful of Your justice that I stay humble and repentant before You (2 Thess.
+1:7-8).

 Further References for Psalm 5:4: